Barnabas: Other sources

 Although many assume that the biblical Mark the cousin of Barnabas is the same as John Mark and Mark the Evangelist, the traditionally believed author of the Gospel of Mark, they are listed as three distinct people in Pseudo-Hippolytus' On the Seventy Apostles of Christ, which includes Barnabas himself as one of the Seventy-Two Disciples.
 There are two people named Barnabas among Hippolytus' list of Seventy Disciples, One (#13) became the bishop of Milan, the other (#25) the bishop of Heraclea.
-Most likely one of these two is the biblical Barnabas; the first one is more likely, because the numbering by Hippolytus seems to indicate a level of significance, and Barnabas is traditionally credited with founding the apostolic see of Milan.
+Most likely one of these two is the biblical Barnabas; the first one is more likely, because the numbering by Hippolytus seems to indicate a level of significance, and Barnabas is traditionally credited with founding the See of Milan.
 Clement of Alexandria also makes Barnabas one of the Seventy Disciples that are mentioned in the Gospel of Luke.

 Other sources bring Barnabas to Rome and Alexandria.
 In the "Clementine Recognitions" (i, 7) he is depicted as preaching in Rome even during Christ's lifetime.

 Cypriots developed the tradition of his later activity and martyrdom no earlier than the 3rd century.
 The question whether Barnabas was an apostle was often discussed during the Middle Ages.

 Alleged writings

 Tertullian and other Western writers regard Barnabas as the author of the Letter to the Hebrews.
-This may have been the Roman tradition—which Tertullian usually follows—and in Rome the epistle may have had its first readers.
-Modern biblical scholarship considers its authorship unknown, though Barnabas amongst others has been proposed as potential authors.
+This may have been the Roman tradition—which Tertullian usually follows—and it may have been in Rome that the epistle had its first readers.
+Modern biblical scholarship considers its authorship unknown, though Barnabas is one of those who has been proposed as a possible author.

-“Photius of the ninth century, refers to some in his day who were uncertain whether the Acts was written by Clement of Rome, Barnabas, or Luke.
-Yet Photius is certain that the work must be ascribed to Luke.”
+"Photius of the ninth century, refers to some in his day who were uncertain whether the Acts was written by Clement of Rome, Barnabas, or Luke.
+Yet Photius is certain that the work must be ascribed to Luke."

 He is also traditionally associated with the Epistle of Barnabas, although some modern scholars think it more likely that the epistle was written in Alexandria in the 130s.
-John Dominic Crossan quotes Koester as stating that New Testament writings are used "neither explicitly nor tacitly" in the Epistle of Barnabas and that this "would argue for an early date, perhaps even before the end of the first century AD."
-Crossan continues (The Cross that Spoke, p.
-121):